scgbern/scgpico/content/wiki/howtos/kentBeckOOPSLA/index.md

 ---
 Title: How to Get a Paper Accepted at OOPSLA
 ---
+#How to Get a Paper Accepted at OOPSLA
 *(A panel at OOPSLA-93, pages 429-436 of the proceedings)*

 *The full text can be found in the [ACM Digital Library](http://dl.acm.org/citation.cfm?id=165934).*